fduaibs/Hantick/README.md

 - [ ] APIs errors (request/response timeouts during the conversation);
 - [ ] Toggle show password button;
 - [ ] Login and register "I'm not a robot" thing;
-- [ ] A better dashboard and profile editing pages;
+- [ ] A better dashboard and a profile editing page;
 - [ ] Change language;
 - [ ] Better logos;
 - [ ] Voice integration;